Updated on March 23rd, 2021

 While the examples above are all past tense, your student should use the present tense if they are still handling those tasks.
 However, if they are no longer performing in that role, the past tense is a must.

 However, your student also needs to avoid extreme language.
-Instead of saying that they want to help “everyone in need” or they wanted to “end homelessness,” they need to temper it down.
+Instead of saying that they want to help “everyone in need” or they want to “end homelessness,” they need to temper it down.
 They could be assisting “those in need” or “help in the fight against homelessness.”

 Grade Levels and Time Commitments